neos/neos-development-collection/README.md

 In general all meta-attributes start with an @-sign.

-The `@kchildren`-attribute defined the property that is used to render the content/children of the current tag into.
+The `@children`-attribute defined the property that is used to render the content/children of the current tag into.
 For html-tags the default is `content` while for Fusion-Object-Tags the default is `renderer`.

 The `@key`-attribute can be used to define the property name of an item among its siblings.
-If no key is defined the key `item_x` is used with x startting at 1.
+If no key is defined the index is used starting at 1.

 All other meta attributes are directly added to the generated prototype and can be used for @if or @process statements.